aarushi50/BINGO-A-Monte-Carlo-Application/README.md

     d.
 Full House - £ 70 : If all the numbers are striked off <br />

 ### Windfalls Being Introduced
-The windfalls are actually a variation of Full House win.
+The windfalls are basically variations of Full House win.

 1. Bingo Bonus
 A Lucky Star ticket has a randomly selected lucky number associated with it.
 Every lucky star ticket has it's own lucky number.
 A   player who buys this ticket and wins Full House such that the last number he striked off was the lucky number, he wins a Bingo Bonus worth £1000.

 2. Jackpot
-A Special ticket is same as a normal ticket but with higher cst prize.
-A player who buys this ticket and wins Full HOuse such that the last number he striked off is the 100th number called by the caller, he wins the Jackpot worth £10,000.
+A Special ticket is same as a normal ticket but with higher cost prize.
+A player who buys this ticket and wins Full House such that the last number he striked off is the 100th number called by the caller, he wins the Jackpot worth £10,000.

 ## Simulation's variables of uncertainty

 The whole environment of the game can be divided into two parts.
-The varibales of uncertainty for those two parts are:
+The variables of uncertainty for those two parts are:

 1. For ticket/card generation: